Marg-code/Calculator/README.md

 # React + TypeScript + Vite

+## Experience the elegance of the Fancy Calculator, inspired by the sleek design of the iOS calculator.
+## Check it out in action by clicking [here.](https://js-calulator-marg-code.netlify.app/)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: